 A Complete List of Washington State Solar Incentives for 2022

-With the 2022 Washington state solar incentives, homeowners are eligible to get 26% of the cost of installing solar back in taxes using a federal solar tax credit while paying no local or state sales tax.
+With current WA solar rebates and tax incentives, homeowners are eligible to get 26% of the cost of installing solar back in taxes using a federal solar tax credit while paying no local or state sales tax.

 Combined with lower prices, tax breaks, and solar panels that can produce more energy, many Washingtonians are choosing to invest their money into solar panels for their home or business

 Here is your guide to the WA solar incentives and rebates that are currently available:

 Washington state has a sales tax exemption for solar installations.
 Effective July 1st, 2019, customers are able to gain all the benefits of installing and owning their own solar array, without paying any sales tax on the purchase and installation costs for systems that qualify.

 The exemption applies to systems that generate all the way up to 100 kilowatts AC of electricity and is available all the way through December 2029.
 Larger systems that generate somewhere between 101-500 kilowatts AC can qualify for a 50% sales tax exemption after January 1st, 2020.

 For an average home in the US, they can offset its entire energy use with a system of just 5 kilowatts.
 With a project of that size, homeowners are poised to save $2,000+ on the purchase and installation costs when they decide to go solar.
 That’s roughly an 8% average savings overall!

 Source: Washington Department of Revenue

 30% Federal Solar Incentives